CapitalOnTap/operations-client-boilerplate/README.md

 You can find more about it or to raise issues at [Github](https://github.com/CapitalOnTap/COTE)

+You can browse the component library [here](https://pedantic-allen-53a8aa.netlify.com/)

+## Static files - images, css, etc

+You can create at the roote level a `static` folder and add reference to files like `/static/images/myimage.jpeg` for example.
+See more [here](https://github.com/zeit/next.js/#static-file-serving-eg-images)

 # Mock-APi

 This is not ready yet - work in progress